CallidusRobot/Documentation/Communication.md

-# Intra-Robot Kommunikation
+# Communication

-Paket darf höchstens 100ms übertragen werden.
-Danach Reset und neues Paket.
+Timeout for each packet of 100ms.
+Reset with packet drop after timeout.

-## Pakete
+## Packets
 - 0x55
 - Packet-ID (1B)
 - Type (1B)